ShunshunL/shunshunl-blog/_posts/2020-03-20-how-to-escape-git-merge-message.markdown

 ---
 layout: post
-title: "How to escape git merge message"
+title: "How to Escape Git Merge Message"
 ---
 I got stuck in the terminal today and was forced to restart it because when I tried to merge my latest changes Git told me I need to pull my master branch down.
 And when I did, this happened: